5 Mindfulness Tips To Cultivate Inner Peace And Greater Joy.

 4. Train your mind to pay attention to the little things.

 When you think about how you spend your time, let’s face it, a lot of it doesn’t feel very interesting.
 We do the laundry, grocery shop, clean the house, and drive around in traffic.
 Most of us have a mindset that says,” I’ll be happy when I get to do something exciting on my vacation or get that promotion.”

 We think that happiness is somewhere else at some other time.

-To cultivate inner peace and contentment, we need to choose to experience the wonder and miracle in the little things in life.
+To cultivate inner peace and contentment, we must choose to experience the wonder and miracle in the little things in life.

-Make a commitment that you intend to be more mindful and focus on the little things.
+Make a commitment to be more mindful and focus on the little things.
 When you’re walking, pay attention to walking; when you’re driving, drive; when you’re doing the dishes, do the dishes.

 5. Practice self-love and compassion at every moment.

 Most of the problems in our lives can be traced back to a lack of self-love and compassion.
 We feel we’re not good enough and that when we have a hard time, we’re often pretty hard on ourselves.

-The harsh critic in our mind needs to be acknowledged and then asked to step aside so we can be kinder and more loving with ourselves.
+The harsh critic in our mind needs to be acknowledged and then asked to step aside to be kinder and more loving with ourselves.

-Start each day telling yourself that you love yourself and that you are enough.
-Become aware of times when your little voice is being hard on you, and practice being kinder to yourself.
+Start telling yourself that you love yourself and are enough each day.
+Be aware of times when your little voice is hard on you, and practice being kinder to yourself.